Hey ladies, this one is for you! *wink*

 Am I saying standards are wrong or shouldn’t be high?
 At all!

-I listened to a message once and I sadly don’t remember who said it but the preacher said that “God is not committed to making a person into what you want, He’s committed to making people who He wants them to be”, frankly, this might not tie in totally with what you want, and in His words, ‘It is what it is’.
+I listened to a message once and I sadly don’t remember who said it but the preacher said that “God is not committed to making a person into what you want, He’s committed to making people into who He wants them to be“, frankly, this might not tie in totally with what you want, and in His words, ‘It is what it is’.

 The solution I discovered to this is to think eternity, think Kingdom, think lasting, think godly.
-A lot of things are completely eliminated when we see that they don’t tally with what God also would look for in a person.
+A lot of things are completely eliminated when we see that they don’t tally with what God would also look for in a person.

 But here’s why there’s rest in this, Our God knows best, but that doesn’t even make me as happy as also knowing that He wants whats best for Us.
 Me and You.